Ethnic Groups' Access to State Power and Group Size: A Simple Model of Group Size and Political Inclusion

-\begin{prop2} Consider the above-described game.
-In equilibrium, if political institutions are sufficiently persistent, then the relationship between a group's access to central power and its relative size does not follow an inverted-U pattern and, more specifically, the larger a group's relative size, the more likely it will have access to power. \end{prop2} \begin{proof} See the Appendix \end{proof}
+\begin{prop2} If political institutions are sufficiently persistent, the relationship between group size and access to power is monotonic: larger groups are more likely to gain access to political power. \end{prop2}

-The intuition behind Prop.
-2 is straightforward: the more biased institutions are expected to be in favor of group 1, the less costly it is for group 1 to give group 2 access to power, particularly when group 2 is relatively large.
-In addition, and importantly, Prop.
-2 establishes a new empirical prediction: the inverted-U relationship between relative size and access to power crucially depends on the historical quality of institutions; for historically closed political institutions, it is more likely that this relationship, if existent, is positive (rather than non-monotonic).
-In the next section I examine the empirical plausibility of this new prediction.